AzureAD/microsoft-authentication-library-for-dotnet/msal-3x-blog.md

         .Build();
 ```

 Of course there are several overloads of `.WithAuthority` with many different cases.
-For more information see [Client applications in MSAL 3.x](Client-Applications-in-MSAL-3.x)
+For more information see [Client applications](Client-Applications)

 #### You can now configure your application more easily through config files